xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_logistik/masking.md

-# Retail and Logistic case: Maskink PII Data (steps for Confluent Cloud)
+# Retail and Logistic case: Masking PII Data (steps for Confluent Cloud)

 We are going to build data pipeline which should look like this: